- Area: Siem Reap Province > Krong Siem Reab > Sangkat Nokor Thum

 The walls of this gallery and the interior of the central sanctuary are covered with holes that some believe are for the fixing of bronze plates.
 While corrosion from metal pins can be seen in the outer halls, the inner sanctuary holes have traces of stucco.

-Inside the central sanctuary, at the very center of the temple, is a stupa that is debatable as to whether it was the original object of worship in the temple, perhaps replacing a statue of Lokesvara, or whether it was added under a later king in the 13th century, or even later in the post-Angkorian period.
+Inside the central sanctuary, at the very centre of the temple, is a stupa that is debatable as to whether it was the original object of worship in the temple, perhaps replacing a statue of Lokesvara, or whether it was added under a later king in the 13th century, or even later in the post-Angkorian period.
 Being an object related to Theravada Buddhism, and quite similar to those seen in Sri Lanka, some consider it may have been added post-Jayavarman VII at least.

 Hidden away in a chambered area adjacent to the central shrine is a room that features a very special bas-relief carving of what is today revered as one of Jayvarman VII’s queens.